Aman-Anas/bge-imgui/README.md

 To make a custom GUI for your game, extend BGEImguiWrapper class and override the initializeGUI() and drawGUI() methods.
-An example is shown in `myGUI.py`, and a usage example in `main.py`
+An example is shown in `myGUI.py`, and a usage example in `main.py`.

+> If you just want a simple example for how to use pyimgui, refer to `example.py`.

 For both UPBGE and RanGE, the example's logic bricks look roughly like this: